samarthdd/icap-infrastructure/README.md

 ## ICAP Infrastructure

-A collection of helm charts to stand up a working ICAP Service within Azure AKS, using Terraform for the infrastructure, and ArgoCD or Helm for the deployments.
+A collection of Helm charts to stand up a working ICAP Service within Azure AKS, using Terraform for the infrastructure, and ArgoCD or Helm for the deployments.

 ## Table of Contents